 Types of Hearing Specialists

 Ready to get help with hearing loss?
 Depending on your specific needs, there are many different health care professionals who can support you on your journey back to better hearing.
-The following is an overview of the different hearing specialists and their specific areas of training and expertise.
+Following is an overview of the different hearing specialists, and their specific areas of training and expertise.

 Otolaryngologists (ENT specialists)